davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   - `String toString()`: Returns a string containing each card in the `Deck` on a separate line.

 - Here's what it should look like when you create and print and deck.
+You can test by creating a new class called `Main`, and copying the code below.
+From outside, right-click on `Main` and run the `main(...)` method.

   ```java
   public class Main {